 As a teenager, looking for your first part-time job can seem like a difficult task.
-Finding a job is hard, to begin with, but when you haven't had any experience in a workplace, have never been through an interview, and don't know where to start in writing your first resume, the task can seem impossible.
+Finding a job is hard to begin with for anyone.
+When you haven't had any experience in a workplace, have never been through an interview, and don't know where to start with writing your first resume, the task can seem even more challenging.

 What’s the best way to find your first job?
-It can be difficult, but it's not impossible.
+It can be difficult, but it's definitely not impossible.
 If you take it one step at a time, you'll soon be employed.
 Here are some tips for finding your first part-time job.

 Preparing for the Job Hunt

-The most important steps in going to get your first job take place before you even head out the front door.
+The most important steps to getting your first job take place before you even head out the front door.
 You need to prepare for what you're about to do.
 Taking the time to prepare will make the entire process much easier.

 Put Together a Simple Resume